u17080534/SPL-Compiler/README.md

 1. To compile the SPL-Compiler, it is require you have the following (or compatible) Java Software installed:
 	```
-	java version "1.8.0_241"
+	java version "1.8.0_251"
-	Java(TM) SE Runtime Environment (build 1.8.0_241-b07)
+	Java(TM) SE Runtime Environment (build 1.8.0_251-b08)
 	```
-2. Run the makefile as follows to create the spl JAR file:
+2. Run the makefile as follows to compile the spl-compiler JAR file:
 	```
 	make
 	```